kuvo-dev/subscription-tracker/README.md

 - This project is not deployed yet
 - Frontend uses vanilla JS (no frameworks)
 - Designed as a learning project for full-stack fundamentals
+- This project uses a `.env` file to store database credentials securely.
+- Be sure to add your own `.env` file.

 ---